-You can obviously use cloud computing as an individual, but there are several ways it can be applied when it comes to running a company and they are:
+You can use cloud computing as an individual, but there are several ways it can be applied when it comes to running a company, and they are:

 - The very first, and for some the most important reason, is cost reduction.
-Your employees probably do not need the newest hard drives or faster processors to run the Sims, but there are a number of applications and programs which may have greater requirements than their computers provide.
-Using cloud computing you no longer need to invest in new devices, all the programs can be installed and run on the cloud which means all you need is a good Internet connection.
+Your employees probably do not need the newest hard drives or faster processors to run the Sims, but there are several applications and programs which may have greater requirements than their computers provide.
+Using cloud computing, you no longer need to invest in new devices; all the programs can be installed and run on the cloud, which means all you need is a good Internet connection.

 - What a huge number of small companies have to deal with is securing the data properly.
 With cloud computing, you no longer have to worry.
-The very companies that provide you with cloud computing services like Microsoft are using data security themselves, making sure their clients get exactly the same protection.
+The very companies that provide you with cloud computing services, like Microsoft, are using data security themselves, making sure their clients get the same protection.

 - The nine-to-five working model is becoming less and less popular, being replaced with flexibility.
 Whether we are too lazy or too busy, we prefer to adjust working hours to our private life, not the opposite.
 That is why cloud computing may be the perfect solution, allowing you to work remotely from anywhere.